jeremyrode/PicoSteamControl/README.md

 The CT burden resistor (R5) is set at 30 Ohms, calculated for good CT linearity.
 The output voltage from the burdgen resistor goes to an op-amp (U2A).
 Here U2A with feedback around a diode (D1) forms an ideal diode, with feedback though a voltage divider formed by R4/R3, here with a voltage gain of 3.2X.
 A 1uF capacitor (C1) stores the peak voltage from the diode (envelope detector), with a discharge time constant of ~32ms (1uF & 32k Ohms).
 This voltage is converted by ADC0 of the Pico.

+Testing and simulations show this time constant isn't nearly enough by a couple of orders of magnitude, the proper calculation should be how much voltage sag the sampling capacitor has over the 1/60 Hz cycle and this calculation results in the resistor sum greater than a megaohm for 1 LSB of a 12-bit ADC.
+Achieving the time constant with larger values can cause opamp instability and overshoot when the current changes.

 The unused is set to an non-inverting amp of gain 1 to ground, [as per recommendation.]( https://www.ti.com/lit/ab/sboa204a/sboa204a.pdf)  Note that the op amp used here needs to be rated for a common-mode voltage at the bottom rail (here ground), but not the top rail, as there is headroom between the 3.3V maximum output and the 5V supply.
 The [LM358 is rated for VCM down to V- but only to V+ - 2V.](https://www.ti.com/product/LM358#tech-docs)